ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Another common way to create data models is to use [ERD](http://www.codeproject.com/Articles/878359/Data-modelling-using-ERD-with-Crow-Foot-Notation).

-**NOTE:** If you look into data modeling on your own, you might run across some terms that people in the rails community don't often use.
-These include describing relationships using plurals ("one-to-many", "many-to-many", "many-to-one", etc.).
-Because rails uses common-language names for its relationship macros (`has_many` and `belongs_to`), these general terms are sometimes preferred since they are not loaded with the concept of "ownership".
-I will often refer to these as parent-child relationships since "one-to-many" relationships are the basis of hierarchical structures.
-Finally, "parent" objects can be thought of as "containers" or "collections", like folders in the file system.

 We'll list our entities in boxes and draw arrows denoting the relationships.
 We denote number on the end of the tails to communicate the type of relationship we are defining.